 There is a realization now that late motherhood or even infertility is not a stigma.
 As Imogen Edwards-Jones, who wrote The Stock Club, chronicling her battle to conceive with IVF, said in The Guardian: “Until recently, fertility treatment was barely discussed, like some embarrassing secret that one was incapable of having a baby.
 Many people on IVF still keep it a secret because they feel they failed, and too be seen to fail, and to do it so obviously, is not part of or culture.
 Neither is waiting – Today, if you want it, you buy it, but with IVF, you need enormous patience.”
 But increasingly infertility is being seen as “normal”.
 After all, data shows that even if a couple between 20 and 25 has intercourse daily for a month, only 17 per cent, in this category, will conceive in a month, 40 per cent will conceive in three months, 60 per cent in six months and 80 per cent in one year.
 The fertility declines with each passing year, down to 2 per cent by the age of 45.

-The cost of Assisted Reproduction ranges anywhere from Rs 60,000 to Rs 1.2 lakh for one cycle (on an average it takes at least two cycles).
-There is also a high risk of multiple children- with four to five embryos implanted during every cycle, the risk of conceiving quadruplets is 0.7 per cent, triplets is 4.5 per cent and twins is 24.4 per cent (NARI,2005).
+The cost of Assisted Reproduction depends upon various factors such as the facilities, location etc. There is also a high risk of multiple children- with four to five embryos implanted during every cycle, the risk of conceiving quadruplets is 0.7 per cent, triplets is 4.5 per cent and twins is 24.4 per cent (NARI,2005).
 Yet it is less expensive than in the West, where it ranges from $10,000-15,000 (Rs 3.98-5.97 lakh) per cycle, which is what drove 35-year-old Bejal Nirav Shah to India.
 The Mumbai based homemaker got married at 25 and never thought her wait for a child would last nine years. “ I was in New Jersey, USA and thinking about getting the tests done to high medical costs,” says Shah.
 She began her investigation after getting back to India six years ago, “I went through a number of tests and the doctors told me that my infertility was due to unexplained reasons,” says Shah, whose IUI treatment failed six times.
 After an unending cycle of blood tests, Parikh found that Shah’s infertility was due to high number of antibodies in ovaries, And Shah did not want to waste more time waiting.

 Graphic designer Ritika Lambha, 35, has been married for 11 years and gave birth five months back after a three-year wait.
 Lambha, who suffered from poycystic ovaries syndrome, thought about starting a family at 32 and was stunned when her doctor gave her a meager 20 per cent chance of conception.
 She took a chance with Parikh and became pregnant in her second IVF attempt.
 But with more than three embryos place in the womb, she ended up with four conceptions, leading to another ordeal-the reduction treatment, in which extra embryos are removed.
 Her twins came after she acquired a vaginal cyst, was hospitalized six times prior to delivery and had gestational diabetes, not to talk of being bedridden till the day of delivery.
 But for women who are racing against time and nature, it is better to be late and limited than never.